Sickman63/HawkMarket/README.md

-# Virtual Stock Exchange Simulator
+# HawkMarket

-Welcome to the Virtual Stock Exchange Simulator project!
+Welcome to the HawkMarket Virtual Stock Exchange Simulator!
 This project is designed to simulate a stock exchange environment where users can trade stocks, manage portfolios, and view leaderboards.

 ## Table of Contents